Formation of $\bar{\rm{H}}^+$ via three body attachment of $\rm{e}^+$ to $\bar{\rm{H}}$: Results and discussion

 \section{Results and discussion}

-In Fig. \ref{fig:figure2} we show the $\bar{\rm{H}}^+$ formation rate \eqref{rate_averaged} via the 3BAe mechanism as a function of the energy of the incident positron.
-Besides, for a comparison, in this figure we also display the formation rates \eqref{SRA_rate} and \eqref{2CDA_rate} for spontaneous radiative attachment and two-center dileptonic attachment, respectively.
+In Fig. \ref{fig:figure2} we show the $\bar{\rm{H}}^+$ formation rate \eqref{rate_averaged} via the 3BAe mechanism (the solid curve) as a function of the energy of the incident positron.
+Besides, for a comparison, in this figure we also display the formation rates \eqref{SRA_rate} and \eqref{2CDA_rate} for spontaneous radiative attachment (the dotted curve) and two-center dileptonic attachment (the dashed curve).

 For evaluating the 3BAe rate \eqref{rate_averaged}, we average over the absolute value of the incident electron momentum by using a Maxwell-Boltzmann distrubution with an average thermal energy of 1 meV ($\approx 11.6$ K), which is in the range of typical energies for electrons/positrons in the cryogenic environment of $\bar{\rm{H}}$/$\bar{\rm{H}}^+$ experiments at CERN (see, e.g. \cite{Holzscheiter, Fajans}).
 The density of incident electrons is chosen as $n_e = 5 \times 10^{10}$ cm$^{-3}$ that, at the moment, is the highest possible electron density experimentally achievable in a cryogenic environment of temperatures $T \sim 10$ K \cite{Mohamed}.
 Further, we set the incident positron density to $n_p = 10^8$ cm$^{-3}$ which corresponds to the typical density of positrons in $\bar{\rm{H}}$/$\bar{\rm{H}}^+$ experiments (see, e.g. \cite{Holzscheiter, Fajans}).